TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-1.markdown

 Image: tdd-in-python-with-pytest-part-1
 Summary:

 This series of posts comes directly from my book [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python).
-As I am reviewing the book to prepare a second edition, I realised that Harry percival was right when he said that the initial part on TDD shouldn't be in the book.
+As I am reviewing the book to prepare a second edition, I realised that Harry Percival was right when he said that the initial part on TDD shouldn't be in the book.
 That's a prerequisite to follow the chapters on the clean architecture, but it is something many programmers already know and they might be surprised to find it in a book that discusses architectures.

 So, I decided to move it here before I start working on a new version of the book.
 I also followed the advice of [valorien](https://github.com/valorien), who pointed out that the main example has some bad naming choices, and so I reworked the code.